-The heat is on, and yards and gardens are trying to keep up with the temperatures.
-Consider these tips from the USU Extension Gardeners Almanac to keep your garden thriving this month.
+The heat is on, and yards and gardens are trying to survive the high temperatures and drought conditions.
+Consider these tips from the USU Extension Gardeners Almanac to help your garden succeed.
 Also included are links for further information.

 Pests and Problems:

 - Control raspberry crown borer using a root drench in the late summer or early fall.

 - Learn about what causes bitter pit and other problems in apples.

 - Control rust mites in apple and pear trees after harvesting fruit and before leaf drop.

 - Watch for boxelder bugs congregating on sunny surfaces during the fall months.

 - Click here to subscribe to the Utah Pests IPM Advisories for timely tips on controlling pests in your yard and garden.

 Consider taking an online gardening course.
 Courses cover topics such as container vegetable gardening, creating the perfect soil, planting trees, and controlling pests.
 Courses are geared to both beginning and professional gardeners.
 Use the code “GARDEN5” at checkout to get $5 off.